fommil/fpmortals/manuscript/under-review.md

 ### Counting Complexity

 The complexity of a data type is the number of instances that can exist.
-A good data structure has the least amount of complexity it needs to hold the information it conveys, and no more.
+A good data type has the least amount of complexity it needs to hold the information it conveys, and no more.

 Primitives have a built-in complexity: